 If the door seal is worn then clearly it needs replacing, but if it’s just a bit distorted it can sometimes be manipulated back into shape with the aid of either a hair dryer or a hot cloth.
 Carefully heat the seal and try to form it back into the right shape closing the door and letting the seal cool before opening the door again.

 Another possible cause of frost in fridge or freezer

-Note: Many modern fridges and freezers do not have replaceable door seals.
-Only complete new doors.
-This is disgraceful but just another symptom of manufacturers making appliances less repairable in the race to make finished goods cheaper to manufacture.
+Many modern fridges and freezers do not have replaceable door seals.
+You can only buy a complete new door.
+This is disgraceful.
+It’s another symptom of manufacturers making appliances less repairable in order to make them cheaper to manufacture.

-On the subject of door seals it is not advisable to open any fridge or freezer door by curling your fingers around the frame as this can result in the seal splitting.
+On the subject of door seals it is not advisable to open any fridge or freezer door by curling your fingers around the frame.
+This can result in the seal wearing and eventually splitting.
 Always use the handle, and don’t forget if you do reshape a door seal always fully defrost the unit afterwards.
 Another point to remember is that if the door seal has split on the face that touches the frame it needs to be changed.
 If it is split on the outer side crease it is only cosmetically unsightly.

 Tip: When placing food in the fridge or freezer

 Introducing warm food, or uncovered food in dishes can introduce moisture, which can then ice up.
 Also when putting away shopping keep the doors open as little as possible.
 For freezers, read the instruction book section on fast the fast freeze button, which is designed to be used prior to introducing fresh food to see if you need to start using it.

 Ice or water in base of fridge or freezer